Friday, August 22, 2025

 You ever ride the Number 1?

 If you want to get a quick and dirty view of what River City has become you just need to take the Number 1 Bus.
 The route starts somewhere far south in, like, almost San Antonio?
 Comes up Congress Avenue past new and trendy shops, restaurants, saloons.
-Crosses the river, past the Texas Capitol, past the Governor’s Mansion, past the Travis County Courthouse, past the campus, then past the State Hospital—and rolls by the headquarters of the Texas Rangers.
+Crosses the river, past the Capitol, past the Governor’s Mansion, past the Travis County Courthouse, past the UT campus, then past the State Hospital—and rolls by the headquarters of the Texas Rangers.
 Look for a building with antennae like a crawling and repugnant bug.

 The #1 covers many of the social services stops in town, then and now, if you're unemployed or “at risk” or just out of your fucking mind which has always been a significant demographic in ATX.
-The head-jobs and druggies used to mostly come out at night but my most formative experience in Austin, in almost a half-century living here, actually took place during the day and south of the river where there’s usually less chance of mischief.
+The head-jobs and druggies used to mostly come out at night but my most formative experience in Austin, in almost a half-century, actually took place during the day and south of the river where there’s usually less chance of mischief.

 It was a Saturday, late morning, coming back on foot from Big Stacy Pool on the edge of Travis Heights?
 So, like, you walk up the hill from the pool to Congress Avenue and there’s this little park on the corner, across from what was a X-rated theater, now a tech start-up, remember what it was like back in the day?

-On the opposite side of the street from that nursing home, you know the location, you could almost smell the pee from inside when you walked by out on the sidewalk?
+On the opposite side of the street from that nursing home, you know the location, you could almost smell the pee from inside when you walked by outside?
 So, like, homeless have always used the park as a place to hang out during the day, especially when it’s hot, which is like most of the year.
 Cops are usually not too far away waiting for a chance to bust some balls or break some heads.
 If memory serves me this was like right around where that Biblebelt East Texas white boy State Senator, Nixon was his name, same party but no relation to the former president, got busted as a John back in the day.

 Now you remember?